-Do not touch the terminals of electrical components which use microcomputers (such as electronic control module).
+Do not touch the terminals of electrical components which use microcomputers (such as ECMs).

 Static electricity may damage internal electronic components.
 After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection.

-Use only the fluids and the lubricants specified in this manual.
+Use only the fluids and lubricants specified in this manual.

 Use approved bonding agent, sealants or their equivalents when required.